Karinza38/AI_paper_collection_assistant/README.md

     -   Set your OpenAI API key or Gemini API key as `GEMINI_API_KEY` in `configs/keys.ini`.
     -   (Optional) Set your Semantic Scholar API key as `S2_API_KEY` in `configs/keys.ini`.
     -   (Optional) Set your Slack API key as `SLACK_KEY` and channel ID as `SLACK_CHANNEL_ID` in your environment variables or GitHub secrets.
+        -   To set environment variables, you can use the `export` command in your terminal (e.g. `export SLACK_KEY=your_slack_key`).
+        -   To set GitHub secrets, go to your repository settings, then "Secrets and variables", then "Actions".
 2.  **Paper Topics**:
     -   Create a `configs/paper_topics.txt` file and fill it with the types of papers you want to follow.
 See the example in the file for formatting.
 3.  **Authors**: